What to Expect on Your First Day of Chemo

-In my past experience as an oncology nurse, I know that when a patient first hears the words “chemotherapy” it can be a very frightening experience.
+As an oncology nurse, I know when a patient first hears the word “chemotherapy” it can be very frightening.
 However, for many cancer patients, another choice is not an option.

-- Arrange a Ride Ahead of Time: First the nurse takes the patient’s vital signs (blood pressure, pulse, temperature, and respirations), and from there, he or she will either start an IV or access the patient’s port a cath, which is where chemotherapy will be infused.
-On patients’ first treatment, we always recommended (if at all possible) to have someone drive patients there and pick them up after as well.
-Some patients received medications prior to chemo which would make them drowsy.
-Once patients would start to see how they responded to their treatment therapy, they could then decide whether or not they felt comfortable enough to drive themselves home.
+On the first treatment day, we always recommend (if at all possible) to have someone drive patients to the clinic and pick them up afterward.
+Some individuals will receive medications prior to chemo which will make them drowsy.
+Once a patient starts to see how they will respond to their treatment therapy, they can decide whether or not they feel comfortable enough to drive themselves home.

-- Get Educated: During patients’ first treatment, the nurse would explain everything she was doing step by step in order to help make the experience as pleasant as possible and subside any fears the patient may have had.
-In addition, the nurse would explain each drug being administered and any potential side effects.
-We would advise chemocare.com for patient education.
+During the patient's first treatment, the nurse will explain everything she or he is doing step-by-step in order to help make the experience as pleasant as possible and diminish any fears.
+In addition, the nurse will explain each drug being administered and any potential side effects.